Welcome to our discussion forum series, The IAQ Club, modeled after the popular community tradition, the book club.

 Learning Goals:

-The audio recording of this session is approximately 45 minutes in length.
+This pre-recorded session is approximately 60 minutes in length.
 The recording is not played during the IAQ Club session.

 About the Presenter: